k-takata/minpac/README.md

 You can check the results with `:message` command.

+Note: This resets the 'more' option temporarily to avoid jobs being interrupted.

 #### minpac#clean([{name}])

 Remove all plugins which are not registered, or remove the specified plugin.